aaronbloomfield/ccc/hws/ethprivate/index.md

 **Step 1:** Create a directory to hold the blockchain info -- this can be anywhere you want, but we'll call it `/path/to/ethprivate` herein.

-**Step 2:** In that data directory, copy the course genesis.json file, which can be found in the Canvas Files section, and is linked to off of the Canvas landing page.
+**Step 2:** In that data directory, copy the course genesis.json file, which can be found in the Canvas Files section, and is linked to off of the Canvas assignment page.
 You cannot modify this file -- if you do, the genesis block will be different, which will cause the hash to be different, and then your local geth instance will not sync with the course blockchain.

 **Step 3:** Initialize geth with the following command, but change the path (twice) in that command before you run it: